Notion is amazing — it's not a client portal

 - Clients don't know Notion.
 Your power-user instincts (

 /, drag handles, toggles, nested pages) are foreign.
-Clients click around, get lost, leave. - There's no real messaging.
-Comments work but feel buried.
-There's no clear "you have a new message" surface.
+Clients click around, get lost, leave. - Comments feel buried.
+Notion comments work inside docs but there's no dedicated surface for file-level feedback in a client context.

 - One mistake reveals everything.
 Sharing the wrong parent page exposes more than you intended.
 It happens.